mjordan/islandora_workbench/README.md

 img002.png,Picture of dogs and sticks,Dogs|Sticks
 img003.png,Picture of yarn and needles,"Yarn, Balls of"|Knitting needles
 ```
-If you use a term name that doesn't match an existing term name, Workbench will create the new term.
-For this to work, you will need to add `allow_adding_terms: true` to your configuration file for `create` and `update` tasks.
+By default, if you use a term name in your CSV data that doesn't match a term name that exists in the referenced taxonomy, Workbench will detect this when you use `--check` and exit.
+However, if you add `allow_adding_terms: true` to your configuration file for `create` and `update` tasks, Workbench will create the new term.
 A few of things to note:

 * To create new terms, your target Drupal needs to have its "Taxonomy term" REST endpoint enabled as described in the "Requirements" section at the beginning of this README.
 * If multiple records in your CSV contain the same new term name in the same field, the term is only created once.